-We consider the program in Figure 1.3.
-Note that the program is a module.
-This helps performing precise global analysis.
-Also, note that properties can be defined in the module itself (e.g., sorted\num\list) or imported from other modules (e.g., list), and they can also be "builtins" (i.e., in modules loaded by default, such as var, ground, num, etc.).
+be "builtins" (i.e., in modules loaded by default, such as var, ground, num, etc.).
 The entry declaration informs the analyzer that in all calls to qsort, the first argument will be a list of numbers and the second a free variable.
-This will aid goal-dependent analysis in order to obtain more accurate information.
-A1 uses the parametric type list(A, num) which means that A is (or should be) a list of numbers.
-A2 combines a mode property, ground, with a user-defined property, sorted\num\list.
-The code defining such property is included in the program in Figure 1.3.
-A3 only contains mode properties while A4 contains a combination of type and mode properties.
+This will aid goal-dependent analysis in order to obtain more accurate information (and will also allow program optimizations).
+At uses the parametric type list(A, num) which means that A is (or should be) a list of numbers.
+At combines a mode property (ground) with a user-defined property (sorted_num_list).
+The code defining such property is included in the program in Figure 3.
+At only contains mode properties while At contains a combination of type and mode properties.
 Note that none of the assertions included in the program is compulsory and that properties natively understood by different analysis domains may be combined in the same assertion.